JimmyChin946/vimrc/README.md

 # vimrc
-my vimrc that I use
+The vimrc that I use

+# Plugins
+youcompleteme
+ALE